JoanInCalgary/Career-E-Sandbox/README.md

 # Career-E-Sandbox

-## Overview
-Career E-Sandbox takes results from popular personality tests and gives you visibility into career paths for your profile.
+A web application that takes results from popular personality tests and gives you visibility into career paths for your profile.

 ## Website URL:
 To be added later.